MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Before creating a Windows Server Container you will need the name of a Container Image and the name of a virtual switch that will be attached to the container.

-Run <b>Get-ContainerImages</b> to return a list of all images loaded on the host.
+Run **Get-ContainerImages** to return a list of all images loaded on the host.
 Take note of the image you will use to create a container.
 ```
 Get-ContainerImage